 Find out more about Fertilizer Canada’s 4R designation at fertilizercanada.ca/nutrient-stewardship/4r-designation/

-The Canola Council of Canada’s sustainability targets include a goal to have 50 per cent of canola production acres under 4R Nutrient Stewardship by 2025.
+The Canola Council of Canada’s sustainability targets include a goal to have 90 per cent of canola production acres under 4R Nutrient Stewardship by 2025.
 Canadian farms following the 4Rs can submit their acres under the 4R Designation program described at fertilizercanada.ca.
+[Editor’s note: This was originally set at 50 per cent, and the original print version of this article uses the 50 per cent number.]

 Following the 4Rs will lead to improved nutrient use efficiency, which is good for business and for soil health and air and water quality.
 Implementing 4R Nutrient Stewardship across all acres in Western Canada will lead to a one- to two-million-tonne reduction in greenhouse gases, which is equivalent to removing 215,000-430,000 cars from the road annually.